Keyfactor/hydrantid-caplugin/docsource/configuration.md

     - Within window: Performs a renewal operation (maintains certificate lineage)
     - Outside window: Performs a re-issue operation (new certificate enrollment)

-## Custom Enrollment Parameter Creation Step

-TODO Custom Enrollment Parameter Creation Step is an optional section.
-If this section doesn't seem necessary on initial glance, please delete it.
-Refer to the docs on [Confluence](https://keyfactor.atlassian.net/wiki/x/SAAyHg) for more info

-## Mechanics

-TODO Mechanics is an optional section.
-If this section doesn't seem necessary on initial glance, please delete it.
-Refer to the docs on [Confluence](https://keyfactor.atlassian.net/wiki/x/SAAyHg) for more info